microsoft/pxt/docs/writing-docs/user-tutorials.md

 Click on the ``lab`` icon in the **Explorer** view to open any markdown file (``.md``) as a tutorial in a new tab.

+### ~ hint

+#### Tutorial caching

+MakeCode uses a local caching policy for tutorials to reduce interaction with website services.
+On first use, tutorial content is retrieved from a MakeCode website and then reused from the local cache when a tutorial is run another time.
+A requested tutorial will refresh from the website when its cache retention period expires.

+This caching policy can present a problem if you're developing a tutorial and want to review the recent changes.
+When you run the tutorial to check your changes, your changes might not appear and you only see content you viewed the first time.
+In order to see and test new changes you've published for your tutorial, it's recommended that your view them in a **new anonyomous / incognito** browser window.

+### ~

 ### Localization

 Localized copies of the tutorial can be added to a subfolder ``_locales/[isocode]/[filename].md``